McBride leads Oral Roberts against St. Thomas - WTOP News

 Saint Paul, Minnesota; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Oral Roberts takes on the Saint Thomas Tommies after Issac McBride scored 34 points in Oral Roberts’ 82-76 win over the Denver Pioneers.
+BOTTOM LINE: Oral Roberts visits the Saint Thomas Tommies after Issac McBride scored 34 points in Oral Roberts’ 82-76 victory over the Denver Pioneers.

 The Tommies are 8-2 in home games.
-St. Thomas has a 1-3 record in games decided by 3 points or fewer.
+St. Thomas is eighth in the Summit League scoring 72.8 points while shooting 46.7% from the field.

-The Golden Eagles are 5-4 against conference opponents.
-Oral Roberts has a 6-6 record against opponents over .500.
+The Golden Eagles have gone 5-4 against Summit League opponents.
+Oral Roberts is 2-0 in games decided by less than 4 points.

-St. Thomas makes 46.7% of its shots from the field this season, which is 3.6 percentage points higher than Oral Roberts has allowed to its opponents (43.1%).
-Oral Roberts averages 12.5 more points per game (76.1) than St. Thomas allows (63.6).
+St. Thomas’ average of 9.1 made 3-pointers per game this season is only 0.5 more made shots on average than the 8.6 per game Oral Roberts gives up.
+Oral Roberts averages 9.4 made 3-pointers per game this season, 3.0 more made shots on average than the 6.4 per game St. Thomas allows.

-TOP PERFORMERS: Parker Bjorklund is shooting 47.5% and averaging 13.8 points for the Tommies.
-Raheem Anthony is averaging 15.3 points over the last 10 games for St. Thomas.
+TOP PERFORMERS: Ben Nau is shooting 35.1% from beyond the arc with 1.4 made 3-pointers per game for the Tommies, while averaging 4.8 points.
+Raheem Anthony is shooting 50.5% and averaging 15.3 points over the past 10 games for St. Thomas.

-McBride is scoring 20.8 points per game with 3.5 rebounds and 3.1 assists for the Golden Eagles.
-Jailen Bedford is averaging 15.8 points and 7.4 rebounds while shooting 45.6% over the last 10 games for Oral Roberts.
+McBride is scoring 20.8 points per game and averaging 3.5 rebounds for the Golden Eagles.
+Jailen Bedford is averaging 2.0 made 3-pointers over the last 10 games for Oral Roberts.

 LAST 10 GAMES: Tommies: 6-4, averaging 73.4 points, 28.4 rebounds, 11.5 assists, 6.6 steals and 2.1 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 66.9 points per game.